cal-itp/data-infra/docs/analytics_tools/storing_data.md

 Watch the screencast below and read the additional information to begin.

-Note: You will need to have set up your Google authentication in order to push a dataset with code from a Jupyter Notebook or script.
+**Note**: To access Google Cloud Storage you will need to have set up your Google authentication.
 If you have yet to do so, [follow these instructions](connecting-to-warehouse).

 (storing-new-data-screencast)=
 ## Storing New Data - Screencast